-The injury attorneys at Lugar Law PC handle all types of dangerous property cases, including defective stairs.
+The injury attorneys at Lugar Injury Law handle all types of dangerous property cases, including defective stairs.
 When you fall down a stairway and suffer serious injuries, we recommend talking with us as soon as possible.
 We will thoroughly investigate the circumstances surrounding your fall, like the condition of the stairs and the property owner?s history of accidents.

 If there is evidence that the stairwell had one or more dangerous defects, we may recommend pursuing compensation for your injuries.
 We can guide you through the process of filing a premises liability lawsuit and pursuing an insurance claim settlement.
 Our goal, whether through a settlement or litigation, will be to recover the maximum compensation possible for your injuries.

 Can You Sue for Falling Down the Stairs?

 If you were clumsy on a perfectly safe set of stairs, then you cannot hold the property owner liable for your injuries.
 However, if there was a hazardous stair condition that caused the fall and your injuries, you should talk with a premises liability lawyer about your options.

 Common Causes of Stairway Accidents

 Stair accident injury claims often arise because of broken staircases.
 A staircase may be missing a step, have a tilted step, or have a loose step.
 The wood may be rotting away, or the metal may be rusted through.
 When something is wrong with one or more steps that prevent you from safely walking up or down the stairs, the owner may be liable.

 Attorney Cerid Lugar can handle several types of claims in which people are injured on defective stairs.
 Another way stairs can be defective is instead of being broken in some way, the stairs are not safely designed and built.
 The treads and risers may not be even.
 The stairs may be tilted because of how they were built, not because of age or wear and tear.
 The stairs may not be fully secured and could come loose because of repetitive weight placed on them.